captbaritone/jordaneldredge.com/nextjs/_posts/2009-01-14-keeping-the-party-up-tempo.md

 And then out came the video camera.
 "Sarabande" by Arcangelo Corelli:
 ::youtube{token=fvWXrld200E}
-Apologies and thanks to <a href="http://musicdance.sfsu.edu/faculty/84/david-xiques">David Xiques</a>.
+Apologies and thanks to [David Xiques](http://musicdance.sfsu.edu/faculty/84/david-xiques).